 Braille for Everyone is an interesting new initiative that could lead the way to less expensive braille devices, which could promote a wider use of Braille.
 Why Braille?
 You may recall a recent article in the New York Times about Braille and literacy that went around Twitter.
 Audio books and videos are convenient to use when we are on the go, and videos seem to be touted as the way for technical communicators to make documentation in the futures.
 The literacy issue that has been raised in connection with the decline in Braille sounds quite alarming.
 One blogger even asks "can Braille become obsolete? " Technical communicators preparing single-sourced material to be delivered in multiple ways should be very concerned about literacy issues for that material.
 It is a topic worth monitoring.

-Modern technology, however, may have the potential to bring Braille back New.
+Modern technology, however, may have the potential to bring Braille back.

 The U.S. Department of Labor, Office of Disability Employment Policy has an article about when to consider revealing a disability to a prospective employer.
+See Youth, Disclosure, and the Workplace Why, When, What, and How.
 Your mileage may vary depending on your local laws and situation, but the article has some useful insights.

 Employers should read People with Disabilities: The Talent You're Missing (.pdf) by Barbara Frankel, DiversityInc.com, January 21, 2010.
 No explanation is necessary with that title.